felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 .. note::

-    Note that dots (.) in the original parameter names are omitted for implementational reasons.
+    Dots (.) in the original parameter names are omitted for implementational reasons.

 ``gobnilp``
 ------------